ethereum/ethereum-org-website/README.md

 If you're looking for the Ethereum blockchain itself, there is no single repo.
 Instead, Ethereum has multiple implementations of the protocol written in different programming languages for security and diversity.
 [Check out the different implementations](https://ethereum.org/en/developers/docs/nodes-and-clients/#clients)

-## The contribution process
+# The contribution process

+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+Contributions of any kind welcome!

-How updates are made to ethereum.org
+## How updates are made to ethereum.org:

 ### Submit an issue

 - Create a [new issue](https://github.com/ethereum/ethereum-org-website/issues/new/choose)
 - Comment on the issue (if you'd like to be assigned to it) - that way [our team can assign the issue to you](https://github.blog/2019-06-25-assign-issues-to-issue-commenters/).

-### Fork the repository(repo)
+### Fork the repository (repo)

-If you're not sure, here's how to [fork the repo](https://help.github.com/en/articles/fork-a-repo)
+- If you're not sure, here's how to [fork the repo](https://help.github.com/en/articles/fork-a-repo)

 ### Set up your local environment (optional)